Estimated reading time: 9 minutes

-If you’re weighing the pros and cons and deciding whether to study in Germany vs study in the UK, we’ve compiled a list of the differences between these two study destinations for you.
-Hopefully it will help you decide to study in Germany or UK.
+If you’re weighing the pros and cons and deciding whether to study in Germany vs study in the UK, we’ve compiled a list of the differences between these two study destinations to help you make an informed decision as to study in Germany or the UK.
 Let’s jump right in.

 It sounds too good to be true, but you don’t need to pay tuition fees to study at a public university in Germany.
 Out of the 16 states in Germany, only the state of Baden-Württemberg charges international students a low tuition fee of €1,500 (RM7,000) per semester.
-Apart from zero or low tuition fees, you’ll need to make a semester contribution of around €200 to €300 per semester which covers benefits like using public transportation without paying extra.
+Apart from zero or low tuition fees, you’ll need to make a semester contribution of around €200 to €300 per semester which covers benefits like using the public transportation without paying extra.

 In the United Kingdom, however, tuition fees depend very much on the university as well as the course.
 On average, the tuition fees for undergraduate programmes for international students ranges between £10,000 – £20,000 (RM56,000-RM112,000) per year, and a medical programme can cost up to £38,000 (RM215,000) or more.
 The more prestigious the university, the higher the fees.
 Not to forget that you have to multiply this fee by the number of years the course is conducted, which is generally 3 years for an undergraduate program.